Overview

 Benchmarks

-The following data shows the expected performance of the turn detector model.
+The following data shows the expected performance of the text turn detector model.

 Runtime performance

-The size on disk and typical CPU inference time for the turn detector models is as follows:
+The size on disk and typical CPU inference time for the text turn detector model is as follows:

 Detection accuracy

-The following tables show accuracy metrics for the turn detector model in each supported language.
+The following tables show accuracy metrics for the text turn detector model in each supported language.

 - True positive means the model correctly identifies the user has finished speaking.